bitfocus/companion-module-analogway-awj/companion/HELP.md

 - Set Input Freeze

-	Available at: LivePremier
+	Available at: LivePremier , Alta 4K, Midra 4K
-	Remember that freeze is not a functionality done in the layer but in the input.
+	Remember that input freeze is not a functionality done in the layer but in the input.
 If you change freeze it will immediately impact all occurences of that input in any layer on preview and program.

+- Set Layer Freeze

+	Available at: Alta 4K, Midra 4K

+- Set Screen Freeze

+	Available at: Alta 4K, Midra 4K

 - Set Position and Size

 	Available at: LivePremier